Module control.mongo

 - Whether the delete was successful

-def deleteRecords(self, table, stop=True, **criteria)
+def deleteRecords(self, table, criteria, by)

 -